Court of Cassation (Belgium): Hearing and ruling

 After the preliminary examination and if the case was not ruled inadmissible (only criminal cases), the court will hold a public hearing on the scheduled day where all the required judges are present.
 The parties involved are not required to be present but can be if they wish so.
 First, the preliminary report will be presented by the judge-rapporteur; then the prosecutor-general or advocate-general may give his advisory opinion orally.
 This advisory opinion may also be given in writing in addition.
 In general, the parties involved do not present any oral arguments at the hearing, as their arguments already have been submitted in writing prior to the hearing.
 If present, however, the attorneys at the court are permitted to bring oral arguments forward in response to the opinion of the prosecutor-general or advocate-general.
 After these pleas, the judges will retreat and deliberate.
 During the hearing, the judges are assisted by a clerk.

 If the Court of Cassation deems it necessary, it will request a preliminary ruling from the European Court of Justice or the Benelux Court of Justice regarding the interpretation of respectively European Union law or Benelux law.
-The Court of Cassation may also request the Belgian Constitutional Court to rule on the constitutionality of a law or legal provision with regards to the Belgian Constitution, if such is questioned in a case before it.
+The Court of Cassation may also request the Belgian Constitutional Court to rule on the constitutionality of a law or legal provision with regard to the Belgian Constitution, if such is questioned in a case before it.
 The Court of Cassation will stay the case before it until the European Court of Justice, the Benelux Court of Justice or the Constitutional Court has issued the requested ruling.

 The judges usually decide on their ruling the same day or shortly after the hearing.
 The rulings decided on by the judges are pronounced in open court by the section president, in the presence of the prosecutor-general or advocate-general.
 The parties involved are not required to be present but can be if they wish so.
 In its ruling, the court will only answer to the arguments brought forward or questions of law raised by the parties involved.
 If no arguments are brought forward as to why the contested decision needs to be annulled, the court will declare the case to be non-admissible and dismiss it.
 In criminal cases however, the court will also verify ex officio whether the contested decision was issued in a regular manner and respected the formalities prescribed under penalty of nullity.
 The court will thus either rule the case to be non-admissible and dismiss it; either reject the appeal in cassation; or either annul the contested decision partially or wholly (cassation), in which case it will either remit the case to the appropriate court for a retrial or either pronounce a cassation without referral (as explained above).